 Officers and Membership

-The WCSC Chair is appointed by the IEEE LMSC Sponsor.
+The WCSC Chair is appointed by the IEEE LMSC Standards Committee.

 The WCSC Secretary is appointed by the WCSC Chair.

+The WCSC Meeting Venue Manager is appointed by the WCSC Chair.

-The members of the WCSC are The Sponsor Chair and officers, all LMSC Working Group chairs and officers.
+The members of the WCSC are the Standards Committee Chair and officers, all LMSC Working Group chairs and officers.

 Each Wireless WG that is meeting at a Wireless Interim, all 802 Interim, or and 802 Plenary Session is expected to send a member representative to the WCSC meeting at that Session.